SAABOLImpactVenture/ai-powered-infrastructure-as-a-product/examples/golden-demo/backstage/templates/agents-12-change/skeleton/README.md

 # Baseline Skeleton

-This is a minimal skeleton for scaffolding.
+This is a service scaffold with MCP integration for scaffolding.